kms1212/foliOS/docs/development/coding-style.md

 Function definitions should repeat the annotations so custom clang-tidy checks can validate the implementation, not only the declaration.

+Range parameters use two fixed shapes:

+- `base` and `limit` describe an inclusive range: `[base, limit]`.
+- any position parameter paired with `count` describes a half-open range from that position: `[position, position + count)`.

+The position parameter does not need to be named `start`, `begin`, or `base`.
+For example, `StMm_FreeGlobal(domain, vpn, count)` describes the virtual page range `[vpn, vpn + count)`.

+Do not use `limit` for an exclusive end.
+If a lower-level ABI or external format already uses a different convention, convert at the boundary and document that conversion locally.

 For required outputs and in/out parameters, assert at entry: